-It begins with minor symptoms, known as mild cognitive impairment, like forgetting about recent conversations or forgetting place names.
-These are often put down to natural ageing.
+It begins with minor symptoms, known as mild cognitive impairment (MCI), such as forgetting about recent conversations or forgetting place names.
+These are often put down to the natural process of ageing.

-As the disease progresses, further symptoms develop like confusion, disorientation, problems with speech, coordination, comprehension and personality changes such as aggression and suspicion.
+As the disease progresses, further symptoms develop including confusion, disorientation, problems with speech, coordination, comprehension and personality changes such as aggression and suspicion.

 How Many People are Affected?